 Once generated, Project Bison’s carbon removal credits are sold to organizations with net zero goals who seek to offset their unavoidable emissions.

-Interested in purchasing DAC carbon removal credits generated by Project Bison?
+Interested in purchasing carbon removal credits generated by CarbonCapture?

 Saeb Besarati holds a PhD degree in Chemical Engineering and a Master’s degree in Thermal Mechanical Engineering.
 He has more than 10 years of experience in developing technologies to address climate change.
 Saeb is a certified model-based system engineer and project manager (PMP).
 He’s also contributed to more than 20 papers and books in the field of renewable-based power generation.

 Peter has 20 years of experience developing and scaling products in the aerospace, commercial, and industrial sectors.
 For the past decade, Peter has specialized in Greentech power systems, working with notable players like eSolar, Heliogen, and Point Load Power.
 He’s skilled at evaluating product-market fit, leading cross functional teams to develop and commercialize products, and driving operational excellence throughout a value chain.
 Peter has a MS and BS in Mechanical Engineering from UC San Diego and UC Riverside, respectively.